oschwartz10612/python-example-socket/README.md

 git clone https://github.com/oschwartz10612/python-example-socket.git
 ```

+Edit the server.py and change the IP "localhost" to the IP of the client Pi.
+Edit the client.py and change the IP "localhost" to the IP of the server Pi.

 Run the server.py script on the server Pi and client.py on the client Pi.
 When you press the button, you should see a message on the server.
 ```
 python server.py